Looking for postpartum depression tips is probably the last thing you expected to have to do.

 Having someone who can validate your worries and fears, help around the house (without judgment), and ease you into motherhood is a priceless gift.
 Most doulas consider this part of the job, just be sure to read up on their service offering or reach out with questions beforehand.

 Crazy talk, I know.
 I recognize that it’s a little unfair to expect this of you, or to make this recommendation as if it wasn’t already a top priority and one of your heaviest sacrifices.
-I get it.
-I think we all tell the new moms in our life to practice good sleep habits, but almost none of us actually do it.
+Everyone tells the new moms in their life to practice good sleep habits, but almost none of us actually do it.